 107. Do Thoughts & Prayers Technically Work?

-Hypothetically, if the entirety of the world put forth love, strength and duration regarding a particular event or even a concept or theme, we may actually make significant progress.
-But consider that this authenticity is only valid if we have been able to overcome our fears related to said event, concept or theme.
-Otherwise we don’t truly resonate.
+Hypothetically, if the entirety of the world put forth love, strength, and duration regarding a particular event or even a concept or theme, we may actually make significant progress.
+But consider that this authenticity is only valid if we have been able to overcome our fears related to said event, concept, or theme.
+Otherwise, we don’t truly resonate.
 That’s what I feel is the difference.
 Resonation.
 Anyone can say anything, but as we know from experience, not all is “real”.

-I think when we align more closely to spirituality and the abilities of law of attraction, as well as understand that not everything may be as “easy” to execute, as it may appear.
+I think when we align more closely to spirituality and the law of attraction, as well as understand that not everything may be as “easy” to execute as it may appear.
 And by that I mean, sometimes issues are more complicated than we may think.
 Even if a law gets passed, per se, if the energy isn’t “rooted” in the collective, or if not enough people are able to accept this new energetic wavelength, it’s likely that it may regress, and the hostility surrounding it may bubble up to create something even worse.

 Previous